Mathnerd314/stroscot/docs/Commentary/LogicProgramming.rst

 By default Prolog does not use the `occurs check <https://en.wikipedia.org/wiki/Occurs_check>`__ in unification.
 This means for ``x == f x`` the substitution ``x -> f x`` is obtained.
 Denotationally this can be accommodated by allowing states to contain infinite terms, :cite:`weijlandSemanticsLogicPrograms1990` ``x = f (f (f (...)))`` in this case.
 In most Prolog programs the occurs check does not make a difference and simply slows down unification. :cite:`aptWhyOccurcheckNot1992` Prolog defines a ``unify_with_occurs_check`` predicate for situations where logical soundness is desired, although the implicit unification when dispatching predicates is still unsound. miniKanren always uses the occurs check.

-To make a general-purpose relational programming language, we must find a method of embedding I/O that preserves the relational semantics.
-The simplest is to make programs produce a functional I/O term as output, so that the satisfying states contains bindings like ``main = readln (\x -> (print ("hello "++x) end)))``.
-But in general running a relational program may produce infinite satisfying states.
-Using the ``run`` function, the list of possible states of a term can be inspected, so it would limit expressiveness to disallow local nondeterminism.
-But nondeterminism in the I/O term is an error - there is no way to reconcile ``print "b"`` and ``print "c"``, because the user can only see one output.
-Arbitrarily choosing a state would just be confusing.
-So we require that the I/O be unique over all satisfying states.
-In standalone programs the state only contains the I/O term, so this means standalone programs must be deterministic overall.
-But ``run`` can be nondeterministic and spawning threads uses a fresh I/O term.

 Non-relational programming
 ==========================